 - Eat well and make sure you’re drinking plenty of water (especially if you’re breastfeeding)

 Sometimes the baby blues don’t seem to pass, or you recover from them but start to feel worse again later.
 In this case you might be dealing with postnatal anxiety or depression.

 Postnatal Mental Health: Anxiety and Depression

 Both men and women experience postnatal mood disorders.
-So it’s important that you both look out for the signs and encourage each other to get help if necessary.
+So it’s important for all of us to look out for the signs, and encourage each other to get help if necessary.